manansharma18/numPyAndPandas/NumPy/Notes.md

  Same memory space is allocated to each element.
 Array[0:] : will show information from the first element to the last element.

  Record array make accessible attributes of an array like Object Oriented Programing.

+ ## matplot library

+Is a python 2D plotting library for publicasion quality plots.
+Numbering starts form 1 and not 0